ITensor/website/docs/cppv3/classes/index.md

         auto i = Index();
         if(!i) println("Index i is default constructed.");

-* `Index(string name, int m, IndexType it = Link, int primelevel = 0)`
+* `Index(int m, string tags)`

    Construct an Index with the following fields:
-   - The name is just for printing purposes.
    - The integer m is the size of the Index.
-   - The IndexType defaults to `Link` but can be set to other values to make it easier to manipulate only certain types of indices.
-   - The prime level is an integer which can be used to distinguish different copies of the same original Index.
+   - The string tags is a comma seperated list of tags for the Index.

   <div class="example_clicker">Click to Show Example</div>

-      auto s1 = Index("Site 1",2,Site);
+      // Create an Index of dimension 2 with tags "Site" and "s3" auto s1 = Index(2,"Site,s3");

 ## Accessor Methods ##